jonathan-odonnell/milestone-project-3/README.md

 7. Reviews Search Results / Product Category Reviews

-    - This displays all the products that match the search criteria.
-For each product, it's name, image, overall rating and price is diaplayed.
-Each product image is a link to the product's page.
+    - For each product in the category or that satisfied the search term entered in the search bar, this displays the product's name, image, overall rating and price.
+The product image is a link to the product's page.
-    - Users can sort the products returned by the search by using the sort by dropdown or filter the products by using the filters in the sidebar (the filters form can be accessed by clicking on the filters button on mobile devices).
+    - This allows users to sort the products selecting an option from the dropdown or filter them by selecting checkboxes or radio buttons in the filters form.

 8. Product Details